 Average Canadian Spouse Visa Processing Time

-As of February 2016, the Canadian Spouse Visa Processing Time for both inland and outland has an average of 12 months.
-It is important to remember that this average processing time cannot be guaranteed and vary from case to case.
+The Canadian Spouse Visa Processing Time for both inland and outland is an average of 12 months.
+It is important to remember that this average processing time cannot be guaranteed and varies from case to case.

 1. Location of Application

 The IRCC can vary the processing times for spouse visas depending on the applicant’s country of residence.
 You can use an IRCC tool that will help you find out your spousal sponsorship processing time: http://www.cic.gc.ca/english/information/times/

 It is always important to make sure that your application is complete with every document and response to what the IRCC is asking for.
 This is why hiring an immigration lawyer for a spouse visa application is typically very beneficial to avoid delays and denial.

 3. Number of Applications

 Your spouse’s visa application may be processed much faster or much slower than expected depending on how many applications Canada has received.
 If they have received fewer lately then your application may be processed faster than the average 12-month processing time.